-A: Yes, as the setting are stored in the Options.xml file, you can use a simple text editor to preview and edit settings.
+A: Yes.
+The settings are stored in the Options.xml file and a simple text editor can be used to preview and edit settings.

 Information about environments is stored between the <GlobalEnvironments> tags:

 Information about Tab coloring connections is stored between the <GlobalTabColorings> tags:

 Q: If I click the ApexSQL defaults button from some other tabs what will happen with tab coloring connections that I’ve created?

-A: Loading defaults does not effect user defined tab coloring connections and colors.
+A: Loading defaults does not affect user defined tab coloring connections and colors.

 Q: There was an update available, I downloaded it, and during the installation process it says that previous versions of ApexSQL Complete will be removed from my computer.
 What will happen with tab coloring connections that I’ve created?

-A: The update process does not effect user defined tab coloring connections.
+A: The update process does not affect user defined tab coloring connections.